-Adopting a concept and format of a frequently asked question user manual helps to identify with the reader.
+A good example of being conversational is adopting a concept and format of a frequently asked question user manual helps to identify with the reader.
 They have a question, you have an answer.
 It is conversational and helps get the answers to the most common questions out to the reader of the user manual.

 One of the best tips on writing user manuals is to include examples.
 In math books you see math examples and in grammar books you see grammar examples.
 Using examples when trying to explain technical information makes the explaining easier.
 Usually, if people see an example, the explanation will be clearer to them.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!